-4. Mobilize all or any part of the organized militia into service of the state.
-An order directing the organized militia to report for active duty shall state the purpose for which it is mobilized and the objectives to be accomplished;
+4. Mobilize all or any part of the National Guard into service of the state.
+An order directing the National Guard to report for active duty shall state the purpose for which it is mobilized and the objectives to be accomplished;

-5. Provide aid to and seek aid from other states in accordance with any interstate emergency compact made with this state; and
+5. Provide aid to and seek aid from other states during the catastrophic health emergency in accordance with any interstate emergency compact made with this state; and

-6. Seek aid from the federal government in accordance with federal programs or requirements.
+6. Seek aid from the federal government for the catastrophic health emergency in accordance with federal programs or requirements.

-C. The public health authority shall coordinate all matters pertaining to the public health emergency response of the state.
+C. The public health authority shall coordinate all matters pertaining to the catastrophic health emergency response of the state.
 The public health authority shall have primary jurisdiction, responsibility, and authority for: